 Using Windows 10?
-Try this first!
+Try these steps first

 Recently more number of these cases have been reported; that the desktop icon position and folder views are not retained, is caused by a malware which modifies the following registry key: